Nature Walks in Uganda, Best Parks, Trails, Wildlife

 A great spot for birders, Maramagambo offers trails that lead to bat caves and the famous Python Cave.
 Guided walks here range from 1 to 5 hours, focusing on forest ecology and unique birdlife

+The slopes of the massive, extinct volcano, Mount Elgon, are home to some of the most scenic hiking in Uganda, centered around the gorgeous Sipi Falls area.
+Sipi Falls Day Hikes.
 While slightly outside the park, the three-tiered Sipi Falls trail is the region’s main attraction.
-Local guides lead you on a 3-5 hour trek to visit all three falls, offering stunning views of the Karamoja plains.
+Local guides lead you on a 3 to 5-hour trek to visit all three falls, offering stunning views of the Karamoja plains.

 Mount Elgon Lower Trails